Siiichenggg/YOLO-v5-VGG16-for-Screw-Detection/README.md

 # YOLO-v5-VGG16-for-Screw-Detection

-## YOLO v5
-YOLO v5 trained by screw hat dataset allows you to detect screw and its place.

-## VGG16
+**Project Overview**

+This project combines YOLOv5 and VGG16 models to achieve screw detection and condition recognition.
+First, the YOLOv5 model is used to detect the location of screws in an image.
+Then, the VGG16 model is used to determine whether the screws are rusted or slipped.

+**Key Features**

+*   **Screw Detection (YOLOv5):**
+    *   Utilizes a YOLOv5 model, trained on a screw dataset, to accurately detect the position of screws in images.
+*   **Screw Condition Recognition (VGG16):**
-Then you can use VGG16 model trained by dataset of rusted and slipped screws to distinguish whether the screws are rusted or slipped.
+    *   Employs a VGG16 model, trained on a dataset of rusted and slipped screws, to distinguish whether a screw is rusted ("marked as Chinese Pinyin: shengxiu") or slipped ("marked as Chinese Pinyin: huasi").
-"huasi" means slipped, and "shengxiu" means rusted in my code.

-## main.py
-main.py created a GUI as well as a call to the Macbook's camera to detect and recognize the screws.
+*   **Real-time Detection (main.py):**
+    *   The `main.py` file creates a Graphical User Interface (GUI) and accesses the MacBook's camera to enable the test of real-time screw detection and condition recognition.

+**Technology Stack**

+*   **YOLOv5:** Used for object detection.
+*   **VGG16:** Used for image classification (screw condition recognition).
+*   **Python:** Primary programming language.
+*   **PyTorch:** Deep learning framework.

+I hope this optimized README file is helpful!